 Transferring Avios to from British Airways

 You’ll be prompted to enter your Iberia Plus login credentials.
-From there, you can choose how many Avios to transfer and in which direction.
+From there, choose how many Avios to transfer and in which direction.
 You can also do the same thing through the Iberia website.

 Transferring Avios to from British Airways